Claire-Fisher/boardgame-buddy-ms3/README.md

   - Examples:
     - Library page: users can access a game's full info page by clicking on the card Game Image, the Game Title, or the More Info button.
     - User Collection area: as well as being able to click the "Remove" button on a game image, users can click the main image and navigate to it's full info page.
-    - Where actions require a user to have an account and be logged in, if no sesssion user is found, a notification paragraph shows explaining this.
+    - Where actions require a user to have an account and be logged in, if no session user is found, a notification paragraph shows explaining this.
 If the user still clicks the Call-To-Action, the button navigates them to the Log in page instead.

 ### Clear typography
 - The highly legible and readable font 'Syne' was selected from Google-fonts.
 As a Google-fonts listed typography, 'Syne' has a high chance of being usable across most devices.
-A generic fonts have been coded to display in the event a device is not compatible with 'Syne'.
+Generic fonts have been coded to display in the event a device is not compatible with 'Syne'.

 ### Custom Logo
 - Custom designed Logo in keeping with project brand aesthetics: both in colour and typography.